divyanshul66/Habit_Tracker_App/README.md

 8. Project demo video Link:

+9. first write nodemon index.js then follow the step 10.

-9. Open the application in your web browser by visiting the following URL:
+10. Open the application in your web browser by visiting the following URL:
 $ http://localhost:9000